Higher Nakayama algebras I: Construction: The higher Nakayama algebras of type

 But this inequality already implies $(\lambda_1,\dots,\lambda_{d-1},\lambda_{d+1}+1)\notin\mathbf{os}_{\underline{\ell}'}^d$.
 Indeed,

 This proves our claim.
 We conclude that $\lambda_{d+1}=y$, as required.

 Since we have verified the hypotheses in \th\ref{lemma:d-CT:idempotent_reduction:algebras}, we have proven that $M_{\underline{\ell}}^{(d)}$ is a $d$-cluster-tilting $A_{\underline{\ell}}^{(d)}$-module in this case.
-The general case now follows since the claim holds for the Kupisch series $(1,2,\dots,n)$ by \th\ref{thm:An,thm:M_nd} and the Hasse quiver of the poset of Kupisch series of type $\mathbb{A}_n$ is connected. \end{proof}
+The general case now follows since the claim holds for the Kupisch series $(1,2,\dots,n)$ by \th\ref{thm:An,thm:M_nd} and the Hasse quiver of the (finite) poset of Kupisch series of type $\mathbb{A}_n$ is connected, since it has $(1,2,\dots,n)$ as a maximum element. \end{proof}

 The following result implies that the higher Nakayama algebras of type $\mathbb{A}$ are moreover $d\mathbb{Z}$-representation-finite.
 It settles \th\ref{thm:An:l}\eqref{thm:An:l:it:dZ-RF}.